 Most fiber-reactive shades are classified as low-impact because they meet the requirements of the Oeko-Tex

 Standard 100, an international textile certification program.
 To meet this standard, low-impact dyes cannot contain toxic substances, must have an absorption rate in which 70% or more of the dye is absorbed by the fabric and require relatively little rinse water.

 By definition, low-impact dyes can not contain toxic substances that have been determined to be harmful to human health.

 Fiber-reactive dyes that are not classified as low-impact contain trace amounts of toxic metals.
-Jewel-like colors such as turquoise, cherry and emerald often may require the use of heavy metals and other toxics.
-As a case in point, when we planned our Spring 2013 color palette, we had planned to include a bright emerald.
+Jewel-like colors such as turquoise, cherry and emerald may require the use of heavy metals and other toxics.
+As a case in point, when we planned our Spring 2013 color palette, we had included a bright emerald.
 But after hearing from our dyer that achieving the shade would require adding turquoise dye containing trace amounts of copper to the formula, we instead opted for a softer shade of green that was more environmentally friendly.

 Buy Less, Dye Less

 Most apparel is now made in the developing world where environmental regulations are laxly enforced or non-existent.
 Much of this clothing is dyed using vat and direct dyes—two classes of dyestuffs that pose substantial hazards to both people and the planet.

 As detailed in a New York Times story, the impact of dyeing on the environment and people’s health is an ongoing disaster that affects everyone.
 Although the U.S. has largely shipped its dyeing issues overseas, we’re still experiencing their consequences here.
 Nearly 50 percent of the American workers who were exposed during the last half of the 20th century to benzidine, a compound used in vat dyeing, have developed bladder cancer.